Devtron-Genesis/bcap/wp-content/plugins/updraftplus/readme.txt

 The <a href="https://updraftplus.com/news/">UpdraftPlus backup blog</a> is the best place to learn in more detail about any important changes.

 N.B.
 Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.13.8 of the free version correspond to changes made in 2.13.8.x of the paid version.

+= 1.13.9 - 25/Sep/2017 =

+* FEATURE: Backblaze B2 (https://www.backblaze.com/b2/) support in UpdraftPlus Premium
+* TWEAK: Port job data used by Azure, Google Cloud and OneDrive storage to being instance-local (now believed to all be ported)
+* TWEAK: The automatic correcting of wrongly-input S3 and FTP settings had regressed in a recent version
+* TWEAK: Various small fixes to the standards compliance of the HTML output in the remote storage settings area
+* TWEAK: When deleting backups with multiple remote storage instances of the same type, order the attempts

 = 1.13.8 - 21/Sep/2017 =